search module runs semantic (vector) search over your project’s content and powers a streaming, RAG-style question-answering endpoint.

 searchSpaces

-Semantic search over the project’s spaces.The search query string.
+Semantic search over the project’s spaces.string

 Maximum number of results to return.